arshnoork-31/Seneca-Script-Solvers/README.md

 # Seneca-Script-Solvers
-This repository deals with the website we made while participating in the Design Hacks Hackathon, organised by Seneca Software Developers Club.
+This repository deals with the SSDC website frame we made in the Design Hacks Hackathon, organised by Seneca Software Developers Club(SSDC).